progit/progit/de/01-introduction/01-chapter1.markdown

 Git doesn’t think of or store its data this way.
 Instead, Git thinks of its data more like a set of snapshots of a mini filesystem.
 Every time you commit, or save the state of your project in Git, it basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
 To be efficient, if files have not changed, Git doesn’t store the file again—just a link to the previous identical file it has already stored.
 Git thinks about its data more like Figure 1-5.

 Git betrachtet Daten nicht in dieser Weise.
 Stattdessen sieht Git seine Daten eher als eine Menge von Snapshots (xxx) eines Mini-Dateisystems.
-Jedes Mal, wenn du commitest (xxx) oder den Status deines Projektes in Git speicherst, sichert Git den Zustand sämtlicher Dateien in diesem Moment ("Snapshot") und speichert eine Referenz auf diesen Snapshot.
+Jedes Mal, wenn Du commitest (xxx) oder den Status deines Projektes in Git speicherst, sichert Git den Zustand sämtlicher Dateien in diesem Moment ("Snapshot") und speichert eine Referenz auf diesen Snapshot.
 Um dies möglichst effizient zu tun, speichert Git Dateien, die nicht geändert wurden, auch nicht erneut, sondern legt lediglich eine Verknüpfung zu der vorherigen Version der Datei an.
 Git betrachtet Daten also wie in Bild 1-5 dargestellt.

 Insert 18333fig0105.png
 Figure 1-5.
 Git stores data as snapshots of the project over time.